MartinYordanov374/SecureProgrammingProject/README.md

 **MONGOOSE_CONNECTION_STRING**=mongodb://admin:samplepassword@192.168.50.213:27017/seprodb?authSource=admin

 You can obtain your REMOTE_ORIGIN address by executing `ipconfig` in CMD if you are using **windows** or `ifconfig` if you are using a common **LINUX** distribution or **OSX**.
+It should be your "inet" address on mac for the "en0" interface.
+Same for the most common Linux distributions.
+If you are using windows, open CMD or Powrshell and write "ipconfig", look for your "IPv4 Address" on your "Wireless LAN adapter Wi-Fi".
+This is oyur address.

+Use that same address for **REACT_APP_BACKEND_ADDRESS**, **REMOTE_ORIGIN** and **MONGOOSE_CONNECTION_STRING**.

+Make sure ccess the application in your browser on the address specified in **ORIGIN** in the .env file, otherwise CORS issues would arise.

 In case you have an issue with the some of the ports, try changing them.

 ## Running the application

+Make sure that you have docker and docker compose installed before running that command.
+Also make sure that the docker daemon is running before executing the command!

 Open terminal in the root directory of the project and run: